kimber-chen/Twitter-stance-classification-by-TensorFlow/README.md

 GloVe for word2vec expression.
 LOO (Leave One Out) to evaluate the result.
 That is, use only one conversion thread as testing data.
 The rest data as training data.

-Then we compare with other learning method.
-Performance especial good for F1 method.
+Then we compare with other learning method on different rumor events.
+Performance especial good for F1 measure.
 ![alt tag](https://www.dropbox.com/s/zf372v2i5qygeo2/Twitter_stance.PNG?raw=1)
 Reference: M. Lukasik, P. K. Srijith, D. Vu, K. Bontcheva, A. Zubiaga, T. Cohn.
 Hawkes Processes for Continuous Time Sequence Classification: an Application to Rumour Stance Classification in Twitter.
 ACL.
 2016.)